DoctorErgot/Flow/README.md

 ![Flow101](https://user-images.githubusercontent.com/5065057/103543817-6d924080-4e9f-11eb-87d9-15ab092c3875.png)

-# Development moved to the FlowGraph repository
+# Plugin moved to the FlowGraph repository
 Many people asked to move plugin to the repository that would only contain the Flow plugin itself.
 I did exactly that.
 Moved the plugin with entire history of changes, roadmap, issue and wiki.